helleworldGIT/Vue-Dynamic-TabLike-Menu/README.md

-# vuedynamicmenu
+# Vue Dynamic Tab Menu for Vuejs
-A nice-looking dynamic menu in Vuejs
+A tab-like menu in Vuejs.